Saved Tabs

 The platform emphasizes transparent, reproducible workflows.
 Structures, Hamiltonians, simulation parameters, and visualizations are organized so that results can be revisited, shared, and extended without rebuilding the entire pipeline.
 Community-oriented features enable users to discuss projects, compare methodologies, and refine theoretical interpretations.

-For the classroom, the Notes section and associated tools provide guided, hands-on introductions to topics such as band structure, Brillouin-zone sampling, transport in mesoscopic devices, and optical response.
+For the classroom, the Notes section and associated tools will provide guided, hands-on introductions to topics such as fundamental quantum methonics, band structure, Brillouin-zone sampling, transport in mesoscopic devices, and optical response.
 For advanced users, the same environment scales to multi-terminal NEGF, nonlinear response, and forthcoming Hartree–Fock, DFT, and magnetic-property modules, all accessible through a single, coherent front end.

 Getting Started